The Snowdon Hike Plan

 Snowdon hike tip 7 – The grippier and more waterproof the shoe, the better.

 Climbing higher, the valleys opened out below us for some incredible views when the clouds permitted.

 Towards the end of our Snowdon Hike, we pretty much walked vertically up the rocky bed of a waterfall/stream before disappearing entirely into the cloud layer.
-The summit kept appearing to be right in front of you, but turning out to be just another large lump of rock to be scaled.
+The summit seemed to be right in front of you, but repeatedly turned out to be just another large lump of rock to be scaled.

 Like in some kind of film plot, the scariest bit was saved til last.
 We had to navigate a shingly ridge, which dropped sharply away into a cloudy abyss below.
 The level of fear is indicated by the lack of photos of this stretch of path, as both hands were needed for balance and potential child retrieval should they start to slide sideways down the cliff.